American Airlines mechanic accused of sabotaging flight

-An American Airlines mechanic is accused of sabotaging a flight over stalled union contract negotiations.
+Alani explained that stalled contract negotiations between American Airlines and the mechanics' unions were hurting him financially — he said in court that he has two cars but few other assets besides property in the Sarasota, Florida, area worth about $5,500.

-According to a criminal complaint affidavit filed in federal court, Abdul-Majeed Marouf Ahmed Alani admitted during an interview Thursday that he tampered with a navigation system on the plane so that he could collect overtime work.
+Alani said he tampered with the plane "to cause a delay or have the flight canceled in anticipation of obtaining overtime work," Ruiz wrote.

-The plane, with 150 people on board, was scheduled to fly from Miami to Nassau in the Bahamas on July 17.
+The incident occurred before an American Airlines Boeing 737 was scheduled to fly from Miami to Nassau in the Bahamas with 150 people on board.
 As the pilots powered up the plane at Miami International Airport, they saw an error message for a system that tracks speed, nose direction and other critical flight information and aborted the takeoff.

 When mechanics examined the plane, they found a piece of foam glued inside a navigation system part called an air data module.
-Video from an American Airlines surveillance camera captured a person who drove up to the plane, got out and spent seven minutes working around the compartment containing the navigation system, according to the affidavit.
+Video from an American Airlines surveillance camera captured a person who drove up to the plane, got out and spent seven minutes working around the compartment under the cockpit that contains the navigation system, according to the affidavit.

 The person was later identified by co-workers as Alani, in part by his distinctive limp, the affidavit said.